-One question many landlords fail to ask when purchasing a house to subdivide is – are flats wanted in the neighbourhood?
-This is an important topic to consider, because if an error occurs, the effects could be highly costly.
-It’s crucial to make sure you have a market for your new properties, before you have even thought about conversions.
+One question many landlords fail to ask when purchasing a house is – are flats wanted in the neighbourhood?
+This is an important topic to consider because if an error occurs, the effects could be highly costly.
+It’s crucial to make sure you have a market for your new properties before you have even thought about conversions.
 We understand that market research takes time.
 However, it is the best way to ensure that the flats you’re intending to build are wanted.

-Furthermore, it’s worth pointing out that with some communities and neighbourhoods are in more significant demand of flats than others.
-An ideal method for elevating profits is researching the market, because in-demand locations and higher rents go well together.
+Furthermore, it’s worth pointing out that some communities and neighbourhoods are in more significant demand of flats than others.
+An ideal method for elevating profits is researching the market because in-demand locations and higher rents go well together.

 Step 2: Implications for Planning

-Contacting the planning department of your local council is the next thing you’ll have to do, as you will more than likely need permission.
-If the proposed project is accepted and permission is granted, you’ll have to apply for Building Regulations before any work commences.
+Contacting the planning department of your local council is the next thing you’ll have to do.
+As you will more than likely need permission.
+If the project is accepted and permission is granted, you’ll have to apply for Building Regulations before any work commences.